gvwilson/thirdbit/src/fiction/in-heck/index.md

 "Aright.
 Thank you for findin' out."

+As he reached for a branch of the cottonwood,
+Dockety asked,
-As he reached for a branch of the cottonwood Dockety asked, "What are you going to tell Miz Roo?"
+"What are you going to tell Miz Roo?"

 "Dunno yet."